 This 1877 comical opera was Gilbert and Sullivan’s third collaboration following ‘Trial by Jury’ and before ‘H.M.S.
 Pinafore’.
 ‘The Sorcerer’ marks the first Savoy Opera in which the duo had complete control over casting and production, and also showcases, for the first time, all of the typical features of a G&S opera.
 Less often performed than it’s more successful descendants, its relative success nevertheless became a pivotal moment in the history of Gilbert and Sullivan.

-Our society has performed ‘The Sorcerer’ three times since 1986.
+Our society has performed ‘The Sorcerer’ four times since 1986.
 To see the full page for the year you’re interested in, click on the relevant image below.
 To view the image galleries, head over to our Main Show page.

 Click on an image and then click again on the caption to be taken to the page for that production.